-- Tell how the invention, innovation, or development in infrastructure changed the movement of people and goods.
-For example, did it make transport faster, cheaper, safer, or more comfortable?
+- Tell how the invention, innovation or infrastructure changed the movement of people and goods.
+For example, did it make transport faster, cheaper, safer or more comfortable?

-- Identify and explain the economic incentives associated with the event.
+- Explain the economic incentives associated with the event.

 - Explain how the event connects with other notable advancements in technology and transportation.